sellers/pt_devops/README.md

 the Salt version is the first step toward embracing Saltstack, and migrate away from cloud-init scripts for maintainging things. cloud-init is awesome, but we may need to do management and auditing and cloud-init is not as powerful as salt may be for that.
-They completment each other well from what I can gather.
+They complement each other well from what I can gather.

 1. make sure you have a ec2 account to use (and a .boto or /etc/boto.cfg file setup with the info)
-2. start the saltmaster: ./deploy.py -t saltmaster.yaml -n my-saltmaster  (you can optionally pass the AWS keys to setup the .boto configs on the instance to use boto tools there with -a; see --help)
+2. start the saltmaster: `./deploy.py -t saltmaster.yaml -n my-saltmaster`  (you can optionally pass the AWS keys to setup the .boto configs on the instance to use boto tools there with -a; see --help)
-3. start the 3-tier app: ./deploy.py -t option1.yaml -n my-three-tier --saltmaster <internal ip of step2 host>
+3. start the 3-tier app: `./deploy.py -t option1.yaml -n my-three-tier --saltmaster <internal ip of step2 host>`
-   tip: ./deploy.py --list all will show you the IP
+   _tip_: `./deploy.py --list all` will show you the IP
 4. visit http://<ip.of.step3.host> and see the flask app respond, click link and see redis data of visitor info
-5. ssh to saltmaster instance and run  sudo salt-key -L  and note the minion requseting access
+5. ssh to saltmaster instance and run  `sudo salt-key -L` and note the minion requesting access

 #### Todo: